idedic/foleon-dev-tools/README.md

 ### 🗂 "Open with..." section

-Here you can open things in the new tab.
+Here you can open things in a new tab.
+Based on the "Info" (section from above), you can open current publication in the Editor or Previewer.

 First, you choose if you want **Editor or Previewer**.